drycc-addons/service-catalog/docs/devguide.md

-The integration tests require the Kubernetes client (`kubectl`) so there is a script called `contrib/hack/kubectl` that will run it from within a Docker container.
+The integration tests require the Kubernetes client (`kubectl`) so there is a script called `contrib/hack/kubectl` that will run it from within a container.
 This avoids the need for you to download, or install it, youself.
 You may find it useful to add `contrib/hack` to your `PATH`.

 ### E2E Tests